hexatomic/hexatomic/docs/dev/src/development/debug-with-eclipse.md

 Hexatomic is a modular project, and while it is possible to debug a user-defined subset of its bundles, it may be more useful to debug the complete application.

-To debug or start Hexatomic with all the features and bundles, you have to open the  `org.corpus_tools.hexatomic.product` project which contains the Hexatomic product definition.
+To run or debug Hexatomic from within the Eclipse IDE, with all the features and bundles, you have to open the  `org.corpus_tools.hexatomic.product` project which contains the Hexatomic product definition.
 In this project open the `org.corpus_tools.hexatomic.product` file in Eclipse.

 ![Location of the product definition file in the Project Explorer](./product-file-location.png)